 - Mitigation activities performed as a condition or precondition for obtaining a state or federal permit or license;

-- New construction;
+- New construction and additions;

 - Reconstruction such as recreating a building or landscape;